B&G Big Tasty Foods is coming back on the menu

 The restaurant will be able to seat 100 patrons on the inside, plus there’s an outdoor seating patio and drive-through.

 The restaurant will be open 11 a.m. to 8 p.m.
-Sundays through Wednesday, 11 to 9 Thursdays through Saturdays.
+Sundays through Wednesdays and 11 a.m. to 9 p.m.
+Thursdays through Saturdays.

 “It will be a friendly fun-filled environment,” Barboza said.
 “We don’t want people to go home disappointed.
 We want them to leave with the best experience possible.”